JackTan25/HybridSearch2026/docs/references/pysdk_api_reference.md

 - **column_name**: `str`, *Required*
   The name of the column to build index on.
 Must not be empty.
 - **index_type**: `IndexType`, *Required*
   Index type.
-You may want to import `infinity.index` to set `IndexType`: `from infinity.index import IndexType`
+You may want to import `hybridsearch.index` to set `IndexType`: `from hybridsearch.index import IndexType`
   - `Hnsw`: An HNSW index.
 Works with dense vectors, and multivectors only.
   - `IVF`: An IVF index.
 Works with dense vectors and multivectors only.
   - `FullText`: A full-text index.